kerberos-io/hub/README.md

 ![hub-architecture](assets/images/hub-stunturn.png)

-To run a TURN/STUN server please [have a look at following repository](https://github.com/kerberos-io/turn-and-stun), this will deploy a Docker container on a specific host that will act as a proxy for network traversal.
+To run a TURN/STUN we recommend installing coturn on a dedicated/stand-alone machine.
 The TURN/STUN server will make sure a connection from a Kerberos Agent to a Kerberos Hub viewer is established.
+More information on how to install coturn and configure it on a Ubuntu machine can be [found here](https://www.linuxbabe.com/linux-server/install-coturn-turn-server-spreed-webrtc).

+    sudo apt install coturn
+    systemctl status coturn
+    sudo systemctl start coturn

+Make the appropriate changes in the `turnserver.conf`, for example the DNS name and user credentials.

+    sudo nano /etc/turnserver.conf

 ## Ingress